 I grew up in South Korea.
 I fell in love with Hollywood movies (e.g., Star Wars) and Japanese graphic novels (e.g., Dragon Ball) in my early childhood.
-My interest in the entertainment led me to study and work in filmmaking and visual arts-making for two decades, including teaching art students in several art institutions in S. Korea and Canada.
-Creative projects that I've helped to shape and produce with international artists have been widely shown around the world.
+This love of entertaining stories led me to study and work in filmmaking and visual arts-making for two decades, including teaching art students in several art institutions in S. Korea and Canada.
+Creative projects that I've helped to shape and produce have been widely shown around the world.

 In my 30s, I sought to reconcile my professional career with my faith as part of a deep reconsideration of my identity.
-I completed a Master of Divinity degree in theology and the arts, and have subsequently served diverse faith communities for the past decade, including chairing the Missions Fest Vancouver Film Festival.
+I completed a Master of Divinity program, with a concentration in the Arts, and have subsequently served diverse faith communities for the past decade, including chairing the Missions Fest Vancouver Film Festival.

-Today, I see myself as an interdisciplinary creative pastor who is passionate about working at the intersection of art, ministry and culture.
-I seriously care about wandering artists (as I used to be one myself), wounded local communities (as I continue to participate in), and a broken cultural ecosystem (through which I've been shaped).
+Today, I see myself as an interdisciplinary creative pastor who is passionate about working at the intersection of art, ministry, and culture.
+I seriously care about wandering artists (as I used to be one myself), wounded local communities (in which I continue to participate), and a broken cultural ecosystem (through which I've been shaped).
 For that reason, I seek a sustainable creative life, nurturing the vocation of artists with a strong conviction that art-making has transformative power to make society beautiful.

 When not at work, I love to eat good food with my family and to enjoy culture by watching slow, poetic movies (e.g., Terrence Malick) as well as emotional K-dramas, swimming, reading NT exegetical commentaries, and designing wedding bouquets.
 I live in Langley, BC, with my lovely wife, Jenny, and our sweet daughter, Claire.